apache/airflow/docs/dag-run.rst

 for each completed interval between 2015-12-01 and 2016-01-02 (but not yet one for 2016-01-02, as that interval hasn’t completed) and the scheduler will execute them sequentially.

-Catchup is also triggered when you turn off a DAG for a specified period of time and then re-enable.
+Catchup is also triggered when you turn off a DAG for a specified period and then re-enable it.

-This behavior
-is great for atomic datasets that can easily be split into periods.
+This behavior is great for atomic datasets that can easily be split into periods.
 Turning catchup off is great if your DAG performs catchup internally.

 Backfill
 ---------
-There can be the case when you may want to run the dag for a specified historical period e.g. a data pipeline which dumps data in a DFS every day and another pipeline which requires last 1 month of data in DFS.
+There can be the case when you may want to run the dag for a specified historical period e.g., A data filling DAG is created with ``start_date`` **2019-11-21**, but another user requires the output data from a month ago i.e., **2019-10-21**.
-This is known as Backfill.
+This process is known as Backfill.

 You may want to backfill the data even in the cases when catchup is disabled.
 This can be done through CLI.
 Run the below command